albievan/freetools/src/SimpleHTTPServer/README.md

 # SimpleHTTPServer
-The will allow you to quickley start a http/https webserver
+The will allow you to quickly start a http/https webserver
 # Usage
 Start simple https webserver
 ```